kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

         inputs={"companies", "shuttles", "reviews"},  # Inputs remain the same, without namespace prefix outputs={"model_input_table"},  # Outputs remain the same, without namespace prefix
 ```
-Modify the `data_science` pipeline by adding namespace and inputs the same way as it was in `data_science_2` pipeline:
+Modify the `data_science` pipeline by adding namespace and inputs in the same way as it was done in `data_science_2` pipeline:

 ```python
 def create_pipeline(**kwargs) -> Pipeline: